Things to do

 - If you cannot book online, see camping bookings for other options.

-Caravan parks, hotels and motels are located in centres such as Carmilla, Koumala, Armstrongs Beach and Sarina.
+Caravan parks, hotels and motels are located in centres such as Green Hill, Carmilla, Koumala, Armstrongs Beach and Sarina.
 See tourism information links for details.

 Boating and fishing

 The adjacent waters of the Great Barrier Reef Marine Park offer boating and fishing opportunities.
-A boat ramp is provided at Cape Creek and there is a sand ladder to the beach at Windmill Bay.
-Beware of estuarine crocodiles and marine stingers year round.
+Small boats can be launched on high water from the boat landings at Cape Creek and Windmill Bay.
+A high-clearance 4WD vehicle is recommended.
+Beware of estuarine crocodiles and marine stingers all year round.

 Marine park zoning regulations protect the intertidal zone and waters surrounding Cape Palmerston National Park, including the Cape Creek system.
 Ince Bay has been zoned a Dugong Protection Area.